Don Quixote Had It Wrong

 “Maybe that has something to do with it!”
 Roger walked some feet down the hill, saying something caught his eye.
 When he returned he was holding a piece of paper.
 Nikolai, on the other hand, continued to stare at his friend, if that was the word.

 What Roger was holding was a flyer.
 It had ‘Madness’ written in huge bold letters on the top and a poorly Photoshopped image of Bob attached to one of the windmill blades.
 He obviously had given this flyer some thought – it was actually interesting and made me want to know more.
-I looked up at him, realising that he had obviously given this around town, which mean that soon enough people would start to come to the windmill to see whatever the famously eccentric Bob had cooked up this time.
+I looked up at him, realising that he had obviously given this around town, which means that soon enough people would start to come to the windmill to see whatever the famously eccentric Bob had cooked up this time.

 I was hoping for an immediate answer, but Nikolai shook his head and turned to stare at the horizon, where the adjacent towns’ roads met.
 I then looked at Roger, but he just shrugged.
 Did they even care about Bob?
 Were they just waiting for him to fall off or get tired?
-And if they didn’t are why the hell did they call me here in the first place?
+And if they didn’t care why the hell did they call me here in the first place?

 I sighed and resigned to the questions.
 These two had no love but for themselves, and they cared for nothing but their own affairs.
 I cursed them and the cold, wrapped my torso with my arms, and turned to walk towards the windmill.